 The fight against climate change requires a commitment on behalf of all of everyone who contributes to the production of GHG emissions.
 By purchasing a carbon offset with Carbonzero, you can:

 Carbonzero takes pride in showcasing our credibility.
 We provide customers with a high degree of transparency throughout the course of our business practices.
 At a minimum, Carbonzero provides ISO-based offsets that meet the WRI/WBCSD GHG Protocol for Project Accounting.
 In addition, many of our projects meet additional offset standards, such as CCBA.
 We prepare emissions reports in accordance with WRI/WBCSD GHG Protocol Corporate Accounting and Reporting Standards.
 The Carbonzero Carbon Emissions Calculator discloses its methodology during the calculation process in a manner that showcases our accurate and up-to-date sources.
 For more information please visit our Standards section.

 Yes.
 The process of quantifying greenhouse gas emissions could not occur without a third-party to verify or validate the quantification methods.
-All of our offset projects are subject to third-party auditing and verification.
+All of our offset projects are subject to third-party verification.

-Additionally, Carbonzero’s internal record-keeping are up to date with industry best standards that are available to auditors upon request.
-Each tonne of carbon that is purchased through by consumers or organizations are serialized and registered both internally and on reputable offset registries.
+Additionally, Carbonzero’s internal record-keeping are up to date with industry best standards.
+Every carbon offset purchased is serialized and registered both internally and on reputable carbon offset registries.

 Carbonzero takes pride in sourcing information provided by credible organizations such as the UNFCC, IPCC and the Government of Canada.
 Transparency is paramount to our company and we ensure our clients that we are using the most up-to-date data available.
 Visit our Carbon Emissions Calculator Methodology page for more details on the specifics of our methodology, or simply contact us.